awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 If you are using CloudFront with an Amazon S3 origin, the original versions of your content are stored in an S3 bucket\.
 The easiest way to use CloudFront with Amazon S3 is to make all of your objects publicly readable in Amazon S3\.
 To do this, you must explicitly enable public read privileges for each object that you upload to Amazon S3\.

 If your content is not publicly readable, you must create a CloudFront origin access identity \(OAI\) so that CloudFront can access it\.
-For more information about CloudFront origin access identities, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
+For more information about CloudFront origin access identities, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.

 Object properties and bucket properties are independent\.
 You must explicitly grant privileges to each object in Amazon S3\.
 Objects do not inherit properties from buckets, and object properties must be set independently of the bucket\.